Blood Cancer Stories

 Did you have to drink contrast dye for the CT scan?

 Yes.
 That was the worst part.
 The dye was inside of this giant two liter bottle and they wanted me to drink two of those in an hour.
 I can't drink water very well, I completely forget to drink water sometimes.
 So that was the hardest part for me, was just having to drink water all the time.
 And you weren't allowed to pee it out or anything like that.
-So they wanted you to keep the water down, and done throw up.
+So they wanted you to keep the water down, and not throw up.
 So I had to drink four liters in an hour.
 It was a lot.

 It was nothing painful.
-They just had me drink they dye.
+They just had me drink the dye.
 Then they said, "Okay.
 Lay down for the CT scans."
 So I went and then they just had me lay on the bed and I think at certain points they had to tell you, "Hold your breath," when they were doing the scan.
 That was okay.
 I got a little light headed.
 But it wasn't anything I couldn't handle.

 How long did it take to get the CT scan results?